KEY LARGO TO KEY WEST, FL

 MM 48.5

 Pigeon Key is where the workers who built the 7 mile bridge lived while constructing the bridge.
-You can visit this key and get a tour of the bridge and island on a train themed tram.
+You can visit this key and do a tour of the bridge and island on a train themed tram.

 MM 47